 - 3 cloves garlic (finely chopped)

 - 2 1/2 cups chicken broth (homemade, canned, or made from bouillon cubes/powder)

 - 1 cup tomato puree

-- 4 heaping tablespoons of finely chopped fresh parsley (optional)
+- Optional: 4 heaping tablespoons fresh parsley (finely chopped)

-- ½ cup chopped vegetables (carrots, green beans, bell pepper, peas, etc.) (optional)
+- Optional: 1/2 cup chopped vegetables (carrots, green beans, bell pepper, peas, etc.)

 Add the dry rice and continue sautéeing, stirring frequently, for about 5 minutes or until rice becomes a golden brown color.
 Do not allow the rice to burn.

 Take pan off the heat; add the chicken broth and tomato sauce, plus the parsley and/or vegetables, if using.
 Stir, return pan to heat and bring to a boil.
 Turn the heat to low and cover.

 Let simmer for 20 minutes without taking the lid off.
 After 20 minutes, remove the lid and carefully insert a spoon into the cooked rice.
 (If the bottom of the pan is dry, your rice is done; if there is still some broth visible, allow it to cook for a few more minutes.)

 Once rice is done cooking, remove it from the heat and let it sit, covered and undisturbed, for another 10 minutes or so.

 Fluff your rice with a fork before serving.
 Use your delicious homemade rice as a side for almost any savory Mexican dish.

 The tomato puree can be homemade or canned (often called tomato sauce).
 Other forms of canned tomatoes will also work well: unseasoned whole or stewed tomatoes with their liquid (chop these before using), chopped tomatoes with their liquid, etc. Canned chopped tomatoes with chiles (Rotel brand or similar) or a jarred salsa can also be used.

 - For additional flavor, use a good quality pork lard instead of the vegetable oil.